A Practical Guide to AML/CTF Compliance for Australian Businesses

 Whether real estate agents, accountants, lawyers or gaming venues, collecting customers' personal information is a normal function of business operations.
 In doing so, businesses hold a certain level of responsibility to protect their customers' data.
 This is known as Know Your Customer (KYC).

-But how well do you really know your customers?
-Because “I don't know?” won't cut it when AUSTRAC’s new regulatory reforms roll out.
+How well do you really know your customers, because “I don't know?” won't cut it under AUSTRAC’s new regulatory reforms.
 You may have the necessary information to perform transactions on someone’s behalf, but what are those transactions for, where do they end up and for whom?

-The upcoming regulatory changes are targeted to Designated Non-Financial Businesses and Professions (DNFBPs) and if your business falls under this category, you’re required by law to abide by the new Tranche 2 reforms.
-DNFBPs are now being treated like financial institutions in the eyes of regulators.
+The 2026 regulatory changes are targeted to Designated Non-Financial Businesses and Professions (DNFBPs) and if your business falls under this category, you’re required by law to abide by the new Tranche 2 reforms, because DNFBPs are now being treated like financial institutions in the eyes of regulators.
 Why?
 Because criminals treat them that way: as conduits for laundering illicit funds.

 While a certain level of customer identification no doubt already exists in your business, it may need levelling up to meet regulatory obligations.
 As a reporting entity, customer identification procedures need to be applied to all your customers because you’ll need to know who you’re dealing with, both customers and visitors, including any individuals closely associated with Politically Exposed Persons (PEPS).